juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

     >>> )
 ```

+!!!note
+    In order for your linear regression job to train a model using Cape's encrypted learning protocol, you'll need to run your own Cape workers.
+Read [our documentation to get set up with Cape workers](/understand/architecture/cape-workers).

 ### Tracking Job Status

 After submitting your job, you should be able to see the status and details of your `Job` in the UI.